 The Internet is full of dead web sites, or web sites that should be dead.
 Web sites which are huge, and badly organised or ugly.
 Or very pretty web sites, that contain nothing useful.
 Many web sites started by folks who ran out of time, energy, or content.

 Enter Blogging.
 The initial blog setup is simple enough.
 You can find more advice in Blogger Help, or in dozens of other web sites.
 Here, I'll just say - Start from the dashboard, select "Create a Blog", and follow instructions.
 That's a 5 minute, linear process.
 Then, learn how to get the URL of the blog, so you can pass it to your friends.
 Been there, done that.

 What you do after the blog has been created - that's the fun part.
 Still, it's way less complicated, using Blogger One Button Publishing, than it was working with my one web site 10 years ago.

-Blogging, using a Blogger blog with a Layouts template, lets you separate Content, Structure, and Attractiveness, and make them independent tasks.
+Blogging, using a Blogger blog with a Layouts template, lets you separate Content, Structure, and Good Appearance, and make them independent tasks.
 You can work on each issue as you like, and when it suits your schedule.
 If multiple people work together on a blog, each person can be responsible for a different aspect of the blog.

 The Content part, which is what you probably should spend the most time on initially, is the easiest to define.
 Write articles that contain information that's relevant to your reader's needs.
 Post each article, as written.